fortrabbit/help/docs/403-errors.md

 title:         403 errors
 naviTitle:     403 errors
 excerpt:       What you may want to know about our 403 errors.
 lead:          'The 403 HTTP status code is "Forbidden".
 This means that access is denied.
-The resource is not allowed for you for some reason.'
+The resource is not allowed for some reason.'
 group:         troubleshooting
 stack:         all
 dontList:      false